KTM X-Bow: X-Bow GTX

 The X-Bow GTX is a longer wheelbase track-only race car version released in October 2020, manufactured in collaboration with Reiter Engineering.
 Aesthetically, the design is very different to the standard X-Bow.
 The car uses a different engine to the standard X-Bow, making use of a 2.5-litre Audi TFSI 20-valve I5 engine sourced from the Audi RS3.
 The 6-speed Holinger sequential transmission and carbon fiber monocoque are retained.
 The inline-5 engine receives a number of upgrades for racing, including upgrades to the engine management system, injection valves, waste gate, intake, and exhaust.
 The fuse box comes from Reiter's subsidiary company Sareni United.
 It also comes with fully electric power steering.

 X-Bow GT-XR

-The X-Bow GT-XR is a long wheelbase model of the X-Bow based on the GTX and GT2 track-only race car models, built in a collaborative effort with Reiter Engineering.
+The X-Bow GT-XR is a long wheelbase street legal model of the X-Bow based on the GTX and GT2 track-only race car models, built in a collaborative effort with Reiter Engineering.
 The car maintains the 2.5-litre Audi TFSI 20-valve I5 from the GTX, now producing 493 hp and 429 lbft of torque, with power delivered through a 7-speed DSG gearbox.
 The GT-XR also contains a 95 L fuel tank.
 As a result of the car's more refined construction in comparison with the shorter wheelbase X-Bow models, it is the heaviest car in the lineup, with a dry weight of 1250 kg with a 44:56 ratio for weight distribution.
 Its 0-60 mph factory time is 3.4 seconds and has a top speed of 174 mph.
 It costs €284,900.